-Local stakeholders will continue to be identified through ongoing engagement with neighbours whose land adjoins Lodge Bog.
-Additionally, local representatives of national bodies (such as Regional National Parks and Wildlife staff) and relevant offices in County Councils (such as the Heritage or Environmental Offices) will be contacted.
-Any identified local interest groups will also be sought and informed of the opportunity to engage with this rehabilitation plan, and when identified will be invited to submit their comments or observations in relation to the proposed rehabilitation at Lodge Bog.
+To inform the current Plan, both national and local stakeholders, including neighbours whose land adjoins Lodge Bog and local representatives of national bodies (such as Regional National Parks and Wildlife Service staff) and relevant offices in County Councils (such as the Heritage or Environmental Offices) have been contacted.
+Any identified local interest groups were sought and informed of the opportunity to engage with this rehabilitation plan, and when identified were invited to submit their comments or observations in relation to the proposed rehabilitation at Lodge Bog (see Appendix XI).